dhunter87/di-workshop-03-functions/README.md

 ```

 ### Expected Output
+'Boop is good'

 ### Actual Output
+'Boop is good'

 ### Different?
 Why?
+no

 **What does return mean in JavaScript?**
+it is what the fuction "gives back". for example the answer to an equasion that the function has just computed.
 # Part 5

 Create a new sketch using this code: